-As there is an array of dairy products, each fit into a macronutrient profile differently.
+As there is an array of dairy products, each fits into a macronutrient profile differently.
 Overall, dairy is not viewed as a carbohydrate – milk is.
-Cottage cheese and plain, unsweetened Greek yogurt is treated as protein and cheeses/butter are utilized as a fat source.
+Cottage cheese and plain, unsweetened Greek yogurt are treated as protein, and cheeses/butter are utilized as a fat source.

 Additionally, to have a more comprehensive understanding of how different types of dairy affect the individual, food sensitivity and nutrient testing is recommended.